 Highlights of your voyage include the village of Giverny and Monet’s evocative house and garden, exploring Honfleur, a charming French harbour made famous from artists’ paintings, and strolling through Rouen, the historic capital of Normandy, as well as an unforgettable excursion to the famous Normandy beaches.

-7 night / 8 day cruise holiday with flights at each end of the cruise including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £2,225 per person (based on 2 people travelling together staying in a B grade cabin).
+7 night / 8 day cruise holiday with flights at each end of the cruise including all meals and wine, beer and soft drinks with lunch and dinner and shore excursions – from £1,657 per person (based on 2 people travelling together staying in a D grade cabin, departing on 19th March 2020).
+Please note this includes the special offer discount, and that prices may vary for other cabin types.
 Alternatively, travel to and from your cruise by First (Standard Premier) Class rail at either end of the cruise, with a private taxi transfers in Paris from an additional £250 per person.